Despite previous attacks, Medicare for All proved to be a huge winner for Bernie Sanders for the third primary in a row, polls show

 - Drew Angerer/Getty Images

-- Bernie Sanders’s Medicare for All plan was a big winner in Nevada among Democratic voters, two separate exit polls show.
+- Bernie Sanders’ Medicare for All plan was a big winner in Nevada among Democratic voters, two separate polls show.

 - Polls from NBC News and the Washington Post indicated around six in ten Democratic voters in Nevada supported the idea of a government-run healthcare system that abolishes private insurers.